JikoUnderscore/SpriteSheetMaker/README.md

 The other fields are auto generated.

 The 'x' cells is width position and width position plus with of image.
-It is created by taking the row entry.
+It is created by taking the 'row' cells.
 The 'y' is corresponding for height.

 |  _ |   _                            |        _        |   _  |        _                  | _